Fellowship in Ethnographic Writing 2020-21

 The Centre for Ethnography (CE) at the University of Toronto at Scarborough (UTSC) is accepting applications for its annual Fellowship in Ethnographic Writing.
 Writing is a key component of the work of an anthropologist, but it takes time and benefits from some distance from the fieldwork itself, and from other obligations.
 In recognition of this fact the CE introduced a Fellowship in Ethnographic Writing in 2010.
-We are now seeking applications for year 2017-18, to be held at UTSC in the fall term (September 4th-December 5th, 2017).
+We are now seeking applications for year 2020-21.

 Recipients of this award are expected to devote their time fully to writing and may not teach or hold any other post-doctoral appointment or form of employment during the tenure of the award.
 They are expected to attend all talks and colloquia at the CE, to work several days a week on the UTSC campus, and to contribute a presentation of their work in progress to the colloquium.
 In addition, CE Fellows must be available to coach students completing an undergraduate writing assignment, in tandem with a professor teaching a core introductory course.
 This work will be limited to 5 hours in total.

 The Centre for Ethnography Fellowship in Ethnographic Writing is open to applicants who are (or were) enrolled in doctoral programs at Canadian Universities as well as to Canadian citizens studying elsewhere.
-All applicants must be either in the final stages of completing the doctoral thesis, or have received their PhDs within the past year (2016 or later).
+All applicants must be either in the final stages of completing the doctoral thesis or have received their PhDs within the past year (2019 or later).